tfabris/TomServo/README.md

 - 6mm is about 85.7%   of 7mm.
 - 7mm is about 116.67% of 6mm.

 The shoulder "tube" pieces, inside the pauldrons, are not screen-accurate.
 Re-model them to match reference materials.
-Also go up a spring size as described above.
+- base section even stubbier, but the distance and angle are now correct.
+- Merge them with the pauldrons once the other pauldron work is done.
+Just join, don't boolean them.

+Shoulder pauldron updates:
+- Barrel strap grooves in the shoulder pauldrons need to be widened to make room for paint layers.
+- The flat strips where I removed the ridges need to have joins across the segments so that it prints as expected.
-Remove the "notches" from the shoulder pauldrons where they meet up with the barrel ring.
+- Remove the "notches" from the shoulder pauldrons where they meet up with the barrel ring.
 On screen, there are no notches, the pauldrons are just attached.
 Come up with a way for them to fit the kit well, without the notches.

-Trains still need to be improved:
+Engine block:
+- Does it need to be updated so that it's barrel strap grooves fit better, like on the pauldrons?

+Barrel:
+- Mounting pins for the holes in the shoulders.

+Trains:
   - Wider
   - Non-circularness of circular features must be corrected.
   - Consider making the train edges have a "lip" thickness so that they print reliably out to their edges.